hucebot/eurobin_iot/README.md

 ![image1](images/image1.jpeg)

 You can see on the screen some information such as SSID, RSSI and IP Adress.
 You can see the **mode** that inform what sensor is working on the Core2, in this case it's the sensor ToFM4, it has the data the sensor is seeding to the control.
 The big number in a yellow background, this is the ID of the controller, it must be a unique ID for each control nad it is used to send information to a topic using ROS2, if there are 2 controllers with the same ID, you have to change it for one of them.
+The power show the level of battery in percentage the Core2 has at the moment, it's updated each minute in the screen.

+The information **Topic** showed on the screen informs you what is the name of the topic that is publishing the information of the sensor.

 If you want to change the sensor (mode), touch the middle button (the one bellow the sign "mode" in yellow box) and keep it pressed for 5 seconds, it will change for the next mode, you can keep pressing the button to change multiple times the mode until it reach the wished mode.
 After you have the mode you want, connect the sensor and reset the Core2.
 It will restart the control and it's going to work with the sensor connected.